NunoSempere/ReverseShooting/README.md

 This is a Github repository with a set of Matlab scripts for reverse shooting.
 They originally come from Chad Jones' paper [Life and Growth](https://web.stanford.edu/~chadj/LifeandGrowthJPE2016.pdf), and were then modified for use on [Existential Risk and Growth](https://leopoldaschenbrenner.github.io/xriskandgrowth/ExistentialRiskAndGrowth050.pdf).
 I then cleaned it up and added comments, starting with some notes by Ben Snodin.

 The code contains two parts, one which carries out some vanilla reverse shooting, and another which adds shocks and accelerations.
-I have only cleaned out the first part.
+I have only cleaned out the first part, and don't particularly intend to engage with the second.

 ## Vanilla reverse shooting
 Files: Calibrate.m, getsteadystate.m, transit1dx.m, solvetransition.m, getells0.m, Transition.m